Manual Application Instructions for PondPro 2000

 The Application Process

 The most effective method of application is by a combination of brush, roller or squeegee.
-After mixing pour out the material in a figure "S" pattern on large flat surfaces of you pond and first distribute the material with a squeegee.
-When you notice the squeegee is not bringing any more of the material back in the rubber of the squeegee you then go back over the area you squeegeed with the 3/8 inch roller.
-For smaller ponds and verticals a paintbrush is the appropriate method.
+After mixing, pour out the material in a figure "S" pattern on the large flat surfaces of your pond by first distributing the material with a squeegee.
+When you notice the squeegee is not bringing any more material back on the rubber of the squeegee you then go back over the area with a 3/8 inch roller to level.
+For smaller ponds and verticals a paintbrush is the appropriate distribution method.

 The Curing Process

 One of the unique benefits of PondPro 2000® vs. other pond sealers on the market is that it cures by adding a unique catalyst to the quart or gallon can.
 Once the catalyst is mixed you have approximately 60-80 minutes to apply depending on temperature.
 The higher the temperature the less pot life.
 If you want to take your time you can mix half of the catalyst and half of the PondPro.
 During the curing process there is very unique cross-linking process that occurs when the PondPro literally chemically bonds itself to the surface leaving no air trapped within the pond substrate and the PondPro.
 This is why the PondPro is the only pond product you will ever need to purchase in order to fix your leak right the first time.